JuanPabloDiaz/freeForGeeks/README.md

 2. [Appwrite](https://appwrite.io/) is a secure end-to-end backend server for Web, Mobile, and Flutter developers that is packaged as a set of Docker containers for easy deployment. ⭐ [40k stars](https://github.com/appwrite/appwrite)
 3. [MongoDB](https://www.mongodb.com/) is a general-purpose, document-based, distributed database built for modern application developers and for the cloud era. ⭐ [26k stars](https://github.com/mongodb/mongo)
 4. [GraphQL]() ⭐ [k stars]()

+[Amazon DynamoDB](https://aws.amazon.com/dynamodb) Fast, flexible NoSQL database service for single-digit millisecond performance at any scale.
+[Apache Cassandra](https://cassandra.apache.org) Manage massive amounts of data, fast, without losing sleep.
+[Elasticsearch](https://www.elastic.co/elasticsearch) is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
+[Nhost](https://nhost.io) is an open-source backend and development platform that enables developers to build and scale their web and mobile apps.
+[MongoDB Realm](https://www.mongodb.com/docs/realm) is a mobile-first database designed for modern, data-driven applications.
+[MySQL](https://www.mysql.com) Many of the world's largest and fastest-growing organizations including Facebook, Twitter, Booking.com, and Verizon rely on MySQL to save time and money powering their high-volume Web sites, business-critical systems and packaged software.
+[Oracle Database](https://www.oracle.com/database) services and products offer customers cost-optimized and high-performance versions of Oracle Database, the world's leading converged, multi-model database management system.
+[PocketBase](https://pocketbase.io) Open Source backend for your next SaaS and Mobile app in 1 file.
+[PostgreSQL](https://www.postgresql.org) is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+[Redis](https://redis.io) The open source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.
+[SQLite](https://www.sqlite.org) is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.

 ## DataSet